 From here the path continues up towards Vierranvárri 1,700 m a s l.
 The terrain becomes high alpine and boulder-strewn with snowfields.
 Carefully follow the trail marks.
 A stone staircase has been built by Nepalese sherpas along part of the stretch.

-On Vierranváari, there are several top cairns that visitors have built.
+On Vierranvárri, there are several top cairns built by visitors.
 Here you should consider whether to continue or turn back.
-From the summit of Vierranvárri the trail leads down by about 200 metres’ altitude into Kaffedalen Valley.
+From here the trail leads down 200 metres’ altitude into Kaffedalen Valley.